begrossi/pilotord-kit-onboarding/exemplos-contratos/README.md

 - Qual a relacão e uso correto de `CBDCAccessControl`.
 Me pareceu um ancestral comum a todos os contratos que implementam `AccessControl`.
 Usei como um contrato abstrato, pai de `RealDigital`, mas não tenho certeza.
 - `RealTokenizado` me parece que pode ser `abstract`, com uma implementação diferente para cada IF.

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This license allows for reuse of parts or all of the code, as long as the original source is acknowledged.

+Feel free to contribute, suggest changes, or fork the repository.
+Your feedback and contributions are always welcome!